2 Navy sailors arrested, accused of providing China with information

 The USS Essex is an amphibious assault ship known as a Landing Helicopter Dock that has a full flight deck and can carry an array of helicopters, including the MV-22 Ospreys.

-The Justice Department separately announced charges against a second Navy service member, accusing Wenheng Zhao of collecting bribes in exchange for giving sensitive U.S. military photos and videos to a Chinese intelligence officer between August 2021 through at least this May.
-The information included operational plans for a U.S. military exercise in the Indo-Pacific Region.
-Prosecutors say Zhao also surreptitiously recorded information that he handed over.
+The Justice Department separately announced charges against a second Navy service member, accusing Wenheng Zhao of collecting bribes in exchange for giving sensitive U.S. military photos and videos to a Chinese intelligence officer .

+Over two years, Zhao sent used encrypted communications to send information — including photographs of an operational center in Okinawa, Japan — to China in return for $15,000, Estrada said.

 The two sailors were charged with similar crimes, but they were charged as separate cases and it wasn't clear Thursday if the two were courted or paid by the same Chinese intelligence officer.